-How to Germinate Seeds of Alaska Wild Blueberries and Lingonberries (Lowbush Cranberries)
+How to Germinate Seeds of Alaska Wild Blueberries and Lingonberries (Lowbush Cranberries) - Pat Holloway

-Wild blueberries and lingonberries produce fruit that contain from zero to forty seeds per berry.
+Wild blueberries and lingonberries produce fruit that contain from zero to 40 seeds per berry.
 The average seed count is 20 seeds per berry.
 Within the genetic limits of the plant, the larger the fruit, the more seeds in the berry.
-Many fresh seeds extracted from the fruit and not allowed to dry out will germinate immediately, but with the lingonberry (lowbush cranberries) and bog blueberry, germination is better with a cold stratification pretreatment.
-This paper describes a method for extracting small quantities of seeds and germinating them for use in home gardens, landscapes, commercial fields and for replanting wild fields.
+Fresh seeds extracted from the fruit and not allowed to dry out will germinate immediately.
+If dried or extracted from frozen berries, the lingonberry and bog blueberry require a cold stratification pretreatment or soaking in gibberellic acid.
+Germination is poor from frozen berries held for 1 year or more, This paper describes a method for extracting small quantities of seeds and germinating them for use in home gardens, landscapes, commercial fields and for replanting wild fields.